predictive-clinical-neuroscience/EFMT_Norm_Models/README.md

 # EFMT_Norm_Models
-Code to run the Normative Models for the emotional face matching task and numerical source data, as detailed in the following manuscript:
+Code to run the Normative Models for the emotional face matching task as detailed in the following manuscript:

 **Dissecting task-based fMRI activity using normative modelling: an application to the Emotional Face Matching Task**